 Fr.
-John Behr wrote about it in his book, Asceticism and Anthropology in Irenaeus and Clement, which is paraphrased as follows.
-Man is called to become like God and achieve perfection.
+John Behr1 reflects that man is called to become godlike and achieve perfection.
 It begins by questioning how one can be a god when they are not yet fully human or perfect.
-It emphasises the need to first attain the status of being human before one can hope to participate in the glory of God.
+It emphasizes the need to first attain the status of being human before one can hope to participate in the glory of God.
 Humans do not create a god, but rather let God create them.
 To reach perfection, one must await the timing of God and offer a flexible heart to retain the shape given by the Creator.
 By doing so, the mud within oneself can be concealed by God's art, and the individual will be adorned with gold and silver, appealing to God, the King.
 However, rejecting God's art or being ungrateful towards Him results in the loss of both His art and life.
-The document emphasises that belief in God and submission to His Hands is necessary to receive His art and become a perfect work of God.
+The document emphasizes that belief in God and submission to His Hands is necessary to receive His art and become a perfect work of God.
 Conversely, not believing in Him and fleeing from His Hands leads to imperfection and deprivation.
 In short, faith, obedience, and gratitude in the pursuit of godliness and perfection will lead us to theosis.
-(Behr, 2017, p.
-117).